Analysing Wisdom

 There are multiple reasons which lead to Mahabharat.
 Kauravs being the villains, the antagonist of the

-the whole story, the way Draupadi was treated by the Kauravas, the game between Pandavas and Kauravas, Shakuni igniting the flame between the brothers, etc., etc.
+the whole story, the way Draupadi was treated by the Kauravas, the game between Pandavas and Kauravas, Shakuni igniting the flame between the brothers, etc., etc. BUT

 One reason is that most of us do notices, but sometimes, other reasons dominate our search for the cause and we ignore this reason